Signals from Songbirds & Abstract Soundscapes

 Draw the symbols in marker or crayon.
 Be sure to use thick lines and well colored in shapes to make them pop.
 You can then paint watercolors over the symbols and they will show through.
 If you do not have watercolors, you could use light rubbings of your crayons or colored pencils to add background color to add visual impact to your art.
 And be sure to have fun and express yourself and the unique ways you envision the world and it's beautiful creatures!

-** Get Involved!
-Birding Citizen Science **
+** Get Involved in Birding Citizen Science! **

 April is Citizen Science Month, but it is also a year round activity...